Ghini/ghini.desktop/doc/building.rst

 .. image:: images/ghini-family-clean.png

-When we first introduced this schema, we did not explain the reason of the different colouring of data flows, why are some in deeper green, some in a lighter tint.
+When we first introduced the diagram, we did not explain the reason why different arrows representing different data flows, had different colours: some are deep green, some in a lighter tint.
 If you suspected this bore a meaning then you were quite right and the present section explains it.

-Deeper green streams are constant flows of data, the core activity of one of the components, like the interaction between ghini.desktop and its database server, or the querying that your internet browser establishes with ghini.web.
+Deeper green streams are constant flows of data, representing the core activity of one of the components, eg: the interaction between ghini.desktop and its database server, or your internet browser querying ghini.web.

-Ligher green streams are import/export actions, initiated by the user at the command panel of ghini.desktop, or in ghini.tour settings page.
+Lighter green streams are import/export actions, initiated by the user at the command panel of ghini.desktop, or in ghini.tour settings page.

 This is the same graph, but we have named these streams:

 .. image:: images/ghini-family-streams.png

-All named streams need be formally defined in order for our developers to know what we are doing.
+All named streams need be formally defined in order for our developers to be sure we know what we are doing.
 Moreover, those impacting the desktop and web databases require extra thought and attention from your database manager.

 .. list-table:: Stream role description
    :widths: 15 85